sluofoss/Quartz-Digital-Garden/content/Learn/DevOps/DevOps.md

 # #data-science + DevOps (sometimes called " [[MLOps]] ")

+[[MLOps]] is a specialized case of devops where the principal is the same but infrastructure differs somewhat from devops in software development.

 Focuses on operationalizing machine learning models and maintaining reproducible experiments Key areas include: